 - Runny nose

 If you notice any symptoms, especially when your cat has just used the litter tray, consult your veterinarian as soon as you can.
-They can recommend the best treatment and can talk you through your options when it comes to switching litter.
+They can recommend the best treatment and talk you through your options when switching litter.

 How to Prevent a Litter Allergy?